 There is no independent variable for this project.
 Potential scoring inconsistencies are defined based on the inconsistency flags developed by the expert working group of the International Society for CNS Clinical Trials and Methodology.
-The inconsistency flags are attached to this proposal.

 Other Variables of Interest that will be used in your analysis and how they will be categorized/defined for your study: